How defibrillators work explained simply

 To have a charge large enough for defibrillation, the capacitor needs to be charged using a very high voltage (e.g. 2000 Volts).

-The step up transformer in the charging system takes in current from either the batteries or the wall power source.
-For an example, it is able to raise the supply voltage from the wall power source (e.g. AC 230 Volts) to AC 2000 Volts.
-However, capacitors can only be charged with a DC current, whereas step up transformers put out current in the form of AC current.
+The step-up transformer in the charging system takes in current from either the batteries or the wall power source.
+For example, it is able to raise the supply voltage from the wall power source (e.g. AC 230 Volts) to AC 2000 Volts.
+However, capacitors can only be charged with a DC current, whereas step-up transformers put out current in the form of AC current.
 So there is a device that converts the AC current from the transformer to DC current to charge the capacitor.
 Please note that all these voltages and circuits that I describe are only examples that I am using to explain things.
-Please do not use them to design “real life” defibrillators!
+Please do not use them to design “real-life” defibrillators!

-Defibrillators often need to be carried to the patient (i.e. need to be portable) so they often use batteries as source of power.
-The step up transformer is able to raise the battery voltage to charge the capacitor (e.g. from 12 V to 2000 V).
-However, step up transformers need the input current to be in the form of AC current whereas batteries provide current in the form of DC current.
+Defibrillators often need to be carried to the patient (i.e. need to be portable) so they often use batteries as a source of power.
+The step-up transformer is able to raise the battery voltage to charge the capacitor (e.g. from 12 V to 2000 V).
+However, step-up transformers need the input current to be in the form of AC current whereas batteries provide current in the form of DC current.
 Therefore, a special device converts the DC current from the batteries to AC before the current goes into the transformer.
-You will happy to know that there are no more conversions !
+You will be happy to know that there are no more conversions!

 The operator of the defibrillator chooses the settings on the defibrillator.
 The settings on currently used defibrillators do not mention things like “amount of charge” or “current” to be given to the patient.
 Instead, the measurement unit used in defibrillators is the “Joule”, which is a measure of “energy”.
 The operator chooses the energy level, in Joules, to be given to the patient.

 To charge the capacitor, the charging system will apply a potential difference (Volts) across the capacitor.
-The potential difference applied to the capacitor will be adjusted to match the energy (Joules) selected to be delivered to patient.
-Higher the energy to be delivered to the patient, higher will be the potential difference applied to the capacitor to charge it.
+The potential difference applied to the capacitor will be adjusted to match the energy (Joules) selected to be delivered to the patient.
+The higher the energy to be delivered to the patient, the higher will be the potential difference applied to the capacitor to charge it.

 In my explanation of the defibrillation circuit, I will be using six electrical switches as shown in the diagram below.
 For now, we need to only worry about the charging part of the circuit (shown in green box) .

-To the charge the capacitor, charging switches A and B are put into the “on” position and the charging system applies a high voltage across the capacitor.
+To charge the capacitor, charging switches A and B are put into the “ON” position and the charging system applies a high voltage across the capacitor.
 As discussed before, the magnitude of the voltage applied is based on the energy level selected by the operator.
-Higher the energy level selected, higher will be the voltage needed to be applied across the capacitor.
+The higher the energy level selected, the higher will be the voltage needed to be applied across the capacitor.

 Current from the charging system flows into the capacitor and the capacitor starts to get excess positive charges in one plate and excess negative charges in the other plate.
 The charging system monitors the charging process.